MBB Consulting: What’s Different About the Big 3 Firms

 Boston Consulting Group

 BCG is all about its people, and it does everything possible to provide a great working experience.
-BCG invests a considerable amount of time and money in the development of the people across levels.
+BCG invests a considerable amount of time and money on the development of people across levels.
 It is common to have senior partners mentoring associates from their start at the firm.

 To drive the never-ending innovation, people at BCG take pride in staying up to date with the changes in public policy, financial markets, and disruptions in global business.
 It is common to see people having a healthy debate about current affairs and business, and pushing others to broaden their perceptual horizons.